 Meet Yourself Meditation is UNIQUE

-- MYM (as part of Meet Yourself Therapy) is approved and accredited worldwide by IICT (International Institute of Complementary Therapists).
+- MYM (as part of Meet Yourself Therapy) is approved worldwide by IICT (International Institute of Complementary Therapists).

 - During MYM Positive Energy Healing is sent to the people meditating, to clear the energy of suppressed fears and emotions (manifesting as ‘mind chatter’).
 This makes it easier to achieve the meditative state, and to maintain focus.